Florida Panthers\' Gary Roberts. (CP/Adrian Wyld)

 Fredrik Modin isn't going anywhere.
 The Swedish winger officially signed a US$9.75-million, three-year contract extension with the Columbus Blue Jackets.
 He was slated to be unrestricted July 1.

-"He's a character person, he's a leader, he's a winner," said Jackets GM Doug MacLean.
+"He's a character person, he's a leader, he's a winner," Jackets GM Doug MacLean told CP.
 "He wanted to be here and be part of the program and we really wanted him.
 And when you trade Marc Denis for a player like Freddie and (Fredrik) Norrena you want to keep those assets."

 Norrena signed a two-year extension earlier this month.
 He was acquired from Tampa Bay along with Modin last June 30 in exchange for Denis.

-MacLean also waived Bryan Berard on Monday.
+MacLean also put Bryan Berard on waivers Monday.
 The defenceman was one of nine players put on waivers around the league on the eve of Tuesday's 3 p.m.
 ET trading deadline.